 In soccer, a kickoff is used to start each half of a game and to restart the game after a goal.
 The opponents of the team that start the game will take the kickoff to begin the second half, and when a team score a goal, their opponents take a kickoff to restart the game.

 Every soccer game begins with a kick-off, but there are specific rules that each player on the field must follow at a kickoff.
 As well as explaining what these rules are, I’ll also give you some great strategies that you may see used at a kick-off.

 Kick-Off Rules in Soccer

 The rules of soccer are decided on by the International Football Association Board(IFAB).
-FIFA (the governing body for world soccer) are part of this organization and work alongside the IFAB to adapt and create new rules as necessary. [source]
+FIFA (the governing body for world soccer) is part of this organization and works alongside the IFAB to adapt and create new rules as necessary. [source]

 - A coin toss decides the team that will take the first kick-off

 - The team that didn’t take the kick-off in the first half will take the kick-off for the second half

 - After a team scores a goal, the game restarts with a kick-off taken by their opponents

 At every kickoff:

 - All players, except the player taking the kick-off, must be in their own half of the field,